Published:

 2. Shop around for lenders: Rates and terms vary widely, so doing some comparison shopping may help.

-3. Consider co-borrowers: Adding a spouse or family member with strong income and credit can improve approval chances.
+3. Consider co-borrowers: Adding a spouse or family member with high income and good credit can improve approval chances.

 4. Get pre-approved: A mortgage pre-approval can strengthen your position when shopping for homes in competitive markets, like Bellevue or Kirkland, WA.